Monthly Archives: October 2017

 Hurry on down to the shop to get your 2018 Humshaugh calendars.
 They’re selling fast.
 This year the theme is wildlife and the calendar is beautifully illustrated with photographs taken in and around the village by local snappers.
 There’s also a colourful wildlife collage from children at Humshaugh First School.
 The calendar has been produced by Humshaugh Publications.
 Committee members had to sort through dozens of entries after the appeal went out for your wildlife pics.

-The calendars cost just £5 each.
-They make an ideal Christmas gift as they come with a quality cardboard envelope to make it easy to post to your distant relatives.
+The calendars originally cost just £5 each.
+Now the last remaining ones have been reduced to £3.50.
+What a bargain!
+They make an ideal gift as they come with a quality cardboard envelope to make it easy to post to your distant relatives.

 Humshaugh Publications’ 2018 calendar has been supported by the Community Foundation Tyne & Wear and Northumberland as well as Humshaugh Community Ventures Limited, which runs Humshaugh Village Shop.
 It was printed by Robson Print in Hexham.